Even if you have studiously avoided all religion and twelve-step programs throughout your life, as I have, you’re probably familiar with this:

 So, we should all find the courage to change the things we can, and the serenity to accept the rest.

-Except that, living in a wealthy, developed nation in 2012, you have the ability to change all kinds of things that people in less fortunate circumstances cannot, and that your lady-forebears would have FREAKING LOVED to change if they could.
-That whole strain of Eastern religion about just taking everything as it comes, because nothing is really real?
-THAT’S FOR PEASANTS.
-That whole thing about just shutting up and suffering because Jesus will reward you in heaven?
-Usually unnecessary!
+Except that, living in a wealthy, developed nation the 21st century, you have the ability to change all kinds of things that people in less fortunate circumstances cannot, and that your lady-forebears would have FREAKING LOVED to change if they could.
 You are one of the most privileged people in the entire world.
 Most things can be changed.

 With that in mind, let’s see a question from a reader: